 Why?
 The change in heart rate is in fact identical.
 Both positive and negative stimuli can result in an increase in arousal triggering changes in heart rate.

-In other words: While ECG/PPG are ideal measures to track emotional arousal, they are not able to reveal emotional valence, that is, the quality of an emotion.
+In other words: While ECG/PPG are ideal measures to track emotional arousal, they are not able to reveal emotional valence, that is, the direction of an emotion.
 The true power of ECG/PPG techniques unfolds as these sensors are combined with other biometric sources such as facial expression analysis, EEG, and eye tracking.

 We bet you will love our full 34-page GSR pocket guide you can download below.
 Have any questions for us?
 Feel free to contact our team of experts to take your research to the next level.